Gayathrimenakath/Xen-project/README.md

 A python based project incorporating Perceval, Elasticsearch and Kibana.
 The project is to feed the data of Xen-devel mailing list to Elasticsearch database.

 mboxes of the Xen-devel mailing list are fetched using Perceval.
+A threading algorithm is run over the retrieved data to group the messages belonging to the same thread.
 eg: python3 mbox.py --mbox http://lists.xenproject.org/archives/html/mbox/xen-devel-2016-03 --output new.json

-The fetched data is feeded to Elasticsearch database.
+The threaded data is feeded to Elasticsearch database.
-eg: python perceval_elasticparse.py --mbox http://lists.xenproject.org/archives/html/mbox/xen-devel-2016-03 --indexname mboxes
+eg: python perceval_elasticparse.py --filename new.json --indexname mboxes

-The data in the ELasticsearch index is accessed and the jwz threading algrotihm is used. eg: python mboxelastic.py --oldindex mboxes --newindex thread --output_file elastic.txt

 A dashboard for the data has to be produced using Kibana.